sikandarali94/development-notes/README.md

 # Development-Notes

-During my journey on web development I've made extensive notes on some very important ideas, primarily Javascript, Angular and ES6.
-This repository will serve to preserve these notes digitally rather than having them scrolled in notebooks.
+During my web development journey I've made extensive notes on some very important ideas on core web technologies.
+This repository will serve to preserve these notes in order to teach people who are interested in web development the core ideas of various web technologies.